The entrance exam consists of an audition and an interview.

 One condition of admission is that you can demonstrate that you have completed, or will shortly complete a Bachelor of Music or a Bachelor of Music in Education in the Netherlands, or a similar degree course abroad.

-After registering through Studielink, we will send you a confirmation of receipt, giving precise details of what you should do and what we expect of you.
-Part of this is to send us a motivation letter.
+After registering, we will send you a confirmation of receipt, giving precise details of what you should do and what we expect of you.
+Part of this is to send us a motivation letter and CV.
 For the main subject Composition, we also require a portfolio.
-You will receive details of what to include in the portfolio AFTER your application via Studielink.
+You will receive details of what to include in the portfolio after your application via Studielink.

-If we receive your motivation letter in time, you will be invited to sit the entrance exam.
+If we receive all required documents in time, you will be invited to sit the entrance exam.
 You will be informed of the day and time of your exam at least two weeks in advance.
 This day and time cannot be altered.

 There is a limited capacity for the admissions.
 Here you can find more information regarding availability.